Short overview of the reception system

 Nikola Kovačević

 The Commissariat for Refugees and Migration (CRM) is in charge of governing asylum and reception centres in Serbia.[1]
-There are 7 Asylum Centres (AC) and 12 Reception Centres (RC) which can be put in use for accommodation of refugees, asylum seekers and other categories of people on the move.
+There are 7 Asylum Centres (AC) and 11 Reception Centres (RC) which can be put in use for accommodation of refugees, asylum seekers and other categories of people on the move.
 What is important to note is that most of these facilities were established in 2015/2016 with significant financial support provided to Serbia from the EU, but also by international organisations such as the UNHCR and IOM, individual countries/embassies and agencies.
 The main purpose of these facilities was temporary accommodation of hundreds of thousands of persons who transited through Serbia in 2015/2016.
-For that reasons, the structure and materials available in the reception facilities are mostly designed for a short-term stay.
+For those reasons, the structure and materials available in the reception facilities are mostly designed for a short-term stay.

 It remains unclear why capacity fluctuates every year, but it is important to outline that no entity has ever performed an independent, non-biased, impartial, thorough and objective assessment of reception conditions in Serbia and in relation to various human rights criteria which imply adequate housing, safety, privacy, hygiene, food, medical assistance, safeguards for vulnerable groups, access to other services, etc. Only after this assessment realistic and human rights-based capacities can be determined and they are significantly lower the official one.